Shared Ownership Staircasing Calculator

 Our staircasing calculator can provide an estimated value for your property.
 The estimated value is supplied by PropertyData and is to be used for research purposes only and may have a margin of error.
 If you wish to staircase you will be required to get a valuation from an RICS accredited surveyor.
 Your housing provider may require the surveyor comes from their panel of approved firms.

 Our monthly cost estimate

 In estimating the likely monthly cost of any new mortgage, we run the information you enter into the calculator via our database of mortgage rates generally available in the market, and use this data to find an illustrative mortgage rate that reflects the new share purchased.

 This is not a guarantee that in practice you would be able to apply for such a rate, nor is this a recommendation that the rate used would be the best product for you because you would have to take into account a range of items when choosing a mortgage, such as fees.

-Speak to specialist staircasing mortgage broker
+Before initiating staircasing speak to a specialist staircasing mortgage broker.

 If you would like to discuss staircasing with a specialist mortgage broker click here.